zibous/ha-miscale2/lib/README.md

   Is used to evaluate the data of the balance and to transfer it to the calculation modules.
 <br>
 - calcdata.py
   Calculation module for the measurement results.
-Used once in the application and also in the MQTT service.<br>
+Used once in the application and also in the MQTT service.
+  <br><br>
   Example:

   ```python
     data = {
         "measured": 70.65,